 From there, you will have an easier time finding harmony together.

 When you are in harmony, you will be better able to communicate.
-When you can communicate, you can better explain exercises and techniques, and some of those techniques will be about the specific art of dressage (or your discipline of choice).
+When you can communicate, you can better explain exercises and techniques, especially techniques for improving biomechanics.
+Healthy biomechanics will allow you to gymnastically develop your horse through the art of dressage (and move into your discipline of choice).

 This may sound obvious, but there are many people who spend a lot of time doing dressage and very little time being happy!
 In DN we flip the script so you and your horse can be happy right away and enjoy the process of learning dressage.

 Priority 3: A never-ending quest for self-awareness and personal development so we can be the best humans we can be for our horses.

 It is impossible for me to separate personal development from the process of being a horseman.
 Horses read intention and body-language.
 When our intentions and body-language aren’t in alignment, horses get confused or scared.
 The human habits of judgment, self-criticism, and holding on to emotions and tension create disharmony within ourselves and between us and our horses.